Is this the right course for you?Do you like the creative, analytical, problem-solving focus of engineering?

 A key feature of the Engineering with Management programme is that the class size is capped at 20 students.
 This reflects a core belief in the value of small-group teaching and hands-on exercises, and delivered through active learning strategies implemented by our world class staff.

 Approximately 80% of the syllabus comprises engineering subjects such as design, automation, computer simulation/modelling, bio-engineering and materials.
-The remaining 20% comprises management subjects such as marketing, finance, quality systems, operations strategy, and human resources management, amongst others.
+The remaining 20% comprises management subjects such as marketing, finance, quality systems, supply chain management, and human resources management.
+Engineering is a busy but exciting course with typically full days in labs, workshops and lectures, as well as working on team and group projects.
+A variety of assessment techniques ranging from traditional examinations to continuous assessment, project work, design portfolios is used over the 4 or 5 years.

 - General engineering